How to Read an Option Chain: A Beginner's Walkthrough

 |---|---|---|---|---|

-On the $200 row, the bid is 4.90 and the ask is 5.10, a spread of just twenty cents.
+On the 200 row the spread is just twenty cents, 4.90 up to 5.10.
 That is tight and healthy.
-It means if you bought and instantly sold, you would lose only that small gap.
+If you bought and instantly sold, you would lose only that small gap.

 Now imagine a far-off strike showing a bid of 0.10 and an ask of 0.40.
 That spread is four times the bid.
 You would pay $0.40 to get in and could only sell for $0.10, losing most of your money before the stock even moves.
 A wide spread is a warning sign, and we will flag it again in the common mistakes lesson.

-Volume is today's traded contracts.
-Open interest is the total still open from all days.
-Together they measure liquidity.
-(Quick definition: liquidity is how easily you can get in and out of a trade at a fair price.)
 Big numbers, like the thousands on our Apple rows, mean crowds of traders, tight spreads, and an easy exit whenever you want one.
-Tiny numbers, a volume of 3 and an open interest of 11, mean a ghost town.
-You might buy in and then find nobody to sell to except at a terrible price.
+Tiny numbers, a volume of 3 and an open interest of 11, mean a ghost town: you might buy in and then find nobody to sell to except at a terrible price.

 When I was advising clients, the option chain was the single screen that intimidated people the most, more than any chart or formula.
 It looked like a wall built to keep them out.
 But once they saw it was just the strike menu with a few price columns attached, the wall turned into a doorway.
 The numbers were never the hard part.
 Reading them calmly was the whole skill.